asiewiera/json-files/Readme.md

 'application.properties' file must be changed to "spring.jpa.hibernate.ddl-auto=create"

 1. Application check 'files' directory every 1 hour.
 If new '.json' files are available they are read and the content is written to database.
+2. Application has Rest Api which enables to:
+    -start test,
+    -iterate through questions
+    -stop test and display correct answers